Cerebral palsy: Aging

 Children with CP may not successfully transition into using adult services because they are not referred to one upon turning 18, and may decrease their use of services.
 Quality of life outcomes tend to decline for adults with cerebral palsy.
 Because children with cerebral palsy are often told that it is a non-progressive disease, they may be unprepared for the greater effects of the aging process as they head into their 30s.
 Young adults with cerebral palsy experience problems with aging that non-disabled adults experience "much later in life".
 25% or more adults with cerebral palsy who can walk experience increasing difficulties walking with age.
 Hand function does not seem to have similar declines.
 Chronic disease risk, such as obesity, is also higher among adults with cerebral palsy than the general population.
 Common problems include increased pain, reduced flexibility, increased spasms and contractures, post-impairment syndrome and increasing problems with balance.
 Increased fatigue is also a problem.
 When adulthood and cerebral palsy is discussed, as of 2011, it is not discussed in terms of the different stages of adulthood.
+About half of people with CP report some loss of function as of their 40s.

 Like they did in childhood, adults with cerebral palsy experience psychosocial issues related to their CP, chiefly the need for social support, self-acceptance, and acceptance by others.
 Workplace accommodations may be needed to enhance continued employment for adults with CP as they age.
 Rehabilitation or social programs that include salutogenesis may improve the coping potential of adults with CP as they age.